pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 The authoritative server is RECOMMENDED to supplement these responses to DELEG-unaware resolvers with Extended DNS Error "New Delegation Only".

-TODO: debate if WG wants to do explicit SERVFAIL for this case instead of 'just' EDE.
+TODO: debate if WG wants to do explicit SERVFAIL for this case instead of "just" EDE.

 ### DELEG-aware Clients